-Tenure-line faculty and non-tenure-track faculty with multi-year contracts will be entitled to up to six weeks of paid leave to care for a new child, a newly adopted child, or a child placed into foster care.
-Parental leave shall begin with the birth or placement of the child, and will run concurrently with available medical leave.
-Faculty members are expected to provide at least 30 days written notice of anticipated parental leave when possible.
+Tenure-line faculty and non-tenure-track faculty with multi-year contracts will be entitled to up to one (1) full quarter of paid leave to care for a new child, a newly adopted child, or a child placed into foster care.
+Parental leave must be taken within one (1) year following the birth or placement of the child.
+Faculty members who choose to begin parental leave at the time of birth or adoption will be provided with paid leave until the end of the quarter in which the birth or placement occurs; faculty members who choose to begin parental leave at the start of a quarter, including the quarter in which the birth or placement is expected, will be provided paid leave for the entire quarter.
+Parental leave will run concurrently with available medical and/or maternity leave.
+Faculty members are expected to provide at least thirty (30) days written notice of anticipated parental leave when possible.
 With approval from the supervising dean, parental leave may be extended as unpaid leave.
-This leave must be taken within one year following the placement.

-11.1.5 Extended Medical Leaves

-It is the intent of this policy to aid faculty through periods of disability and to encourage full and speedy recovery.

-11.1.5.1 Definition

-An extended medical condition means the incapacity to perform faculty duties for a period of more than two weeks, resulting from accident, illness, or recurrent short-term illness.
-Use of medical leave up to 180 calendar days may be part or full time depending on medical documentation.
+- 11.1.6 Extended Medical Leaves.
+It is the intent of this policy to aid faculty through periods of disability and to encourage full and speedy recovery. - 11.1.6.1 Definition.
+An extended medical condition means the incapacity to perform faculty duties for a period of more than two (2) weeks, resulting from accident, illness, or recurrent short-term illness.
+Use of medical leave up to one hundred eighty (180) calendar days may be part or full time depending on medical documentation.

-11.1.5.2 Eligibility
+11.1.6.2 Eligibility

-11.1.5.2.1 Tenured and tenure-track faculty are eligible for extended medical leave based on the FTE at the time of the leave and medical documentation.
-Nontenure track faculty with .5 or greater appointment with a year or more of cumulative service are eligible for 180 calendar days of medical leave or until the end of the contract, whichever is shorter.
-Benefits for non-tenure-track faculty will be provided only during the contracted service period and may not exceed the length of service with the University.

-11.1.5.2.2 Any faculty member on extended medical leave must submit to the office of the President or President's designee a verification of the medical condition.
+- 11.1.6.2.1 Tenured and tenure-track faculty are eligible for extended medical leave based on the FTE at the time of the leave and medical documentation.
+Non-tenure track faculty with 0.5 or greater appointment with a year or more of cumulative service are eligible for one hundred eighty (180) calendar days of medical leave or until the end of the contract, whichever is shorter.
+Benefits for non-tenure-track faculty will be provided only during the contracted service period and may not exceed the length of service with the University. - 11.1.6.2.2 Any faculty member on extended medical leave must submit to the office of the President or President's designee a verification of the medical condition.

-- 11.1.5.3.1 Leave shall be given for each separate case as required for recovery to resume normal duties up to the maximum time specified in 11.1.5.2.1. - 11.1.5.3.2 In general, benefits are awarded for a period of 180 calendar days or for the period in which the individual is unable to perform assigned duties, whichever is shorter. - 11.1.5.3.3 Faculty members on extended medical leaves will receive benefits as in Section 11.1.3.3. - 11.1.5.3.4 If the need for medical leave continues beyond 180 calendar days, the faculty member may receive long-term disability insurance benefits, provided that the faculty member has elected to carry such long-term disability coverage as part of his/her insurance package and qualifies under the rules of that plan. - 11.1.5.3.5 Up to three quarters of extended medical leave will be counted in determining eligibility for professional leave.
+- 11.1.6.3.1 Leave shall be given for each separate case as required for recovery to resume normal duties up to the maximum time specified in 11.1.6.2.1. - 11.1.6.3.2 In general, benefits are awarded for a period of one hundred eighty (180) calendar days or for the period in which the individual is unable to perform assigned duties, whichever is shorter.

+- 11.1.6.3.3 Faculty members on extended medical leaves will receive benefits as in Section 11.1.4.3. - 11.1.6.3.4 If the need for medical leave continues beyond one hundred eighty (180) calendar days, the faculty member may receive long-term disability insurance benefits, provided that the faculty member has elected to carry such long-term disability coverage as part of their insurance package and qualifies under the rules of that plan. - 11.1.6.3.5 Up to three (3) quarters of extended medical leave will be counted in determining eligibility for professional leave.

-11.1.5.4 Administration of Extended Medical Leaves
+11.1.6.4 Administration of Extended Medical Leaves